-Our consolidated statements of operations and cash flows have been presented for the periods January 17, 2003 (inception) to March 31, 2003 and the quarter ended March 31, 2004.
+Our consolidated statements of operations and cash flows have been presented for the periods January 17, 2003 (inception) to June 30, 2003 and the quarter ended June 30, 2004.
 Business planning and other activities related to our business began in late 2002.
 We were organized and incorporated in Delaware in January 2003.
 Included in the results of operations subsequent to our incorporation in January 2003 are reimbursements to certain founding officers for approximately \$86,000 in general and administrative pre-incorporation costs.
 Included in property and equipment are purchases from certain of our founding officers of approximately \$62,000 for the carrying value of the assets.

 The assets, liabilities and operation of Enhance Interactive and TrafficLeader are included in our consolidated financial statements since the date of their respective acquisitions in February and October 2003.
+Our wholly-owned operating subsidiary goClick is not included in our consolidated financial statements as of June 30, 2004.
+The goClick acquisition was completed on July 27, 2004.

 All significant inter-company transactions and balances have been eliminated in consolidation.
 Our purchase accounting resulted in all assets and liabilities from our acquisitions of Enhance Interactive and TrafficLeader being recorded at their estimated fair values on their respective acquisition dates.
 For the period of February 28 through December 31, 2003 and October 24, 2003 through December 31, 2003, all goodwill, intangible assets and liabilities resulting from the respective Enhance Interactive and TrafficLeader acquisitions have been recorded in our financial statements.
 Accordingly, our consolidated financial results for periods subsequent to the acquisition of Enhance Interactive are not comparable to the financial statements of Enhance Interactive presented for prior periods.
 The consolidated statements of operations and cash flows reflecting Enhance Interactive's historical results have been presented for the period from January 1, 2003 through February 28, 2003.